Marlins vs. Mariners Player Props Betting Odds

 Arraez Stats

-- Arraez has 91 hits with 15 doubles, a triple, a home run, 19 walks and 30 RBI.
-He's also stolen one base.
+- Arraez has 15 doubles, a triple, a home run, 19 walks and 30 RBI (91 total hits).
+He has stolen one base.

 Arraez Recent Games